Could the practice of changing your ad schedule by time and day, known as dayparting, save you money and make your ads more effective?

 Are your after-hours ads working better than those in our study – or perhaps even worse?
 Only after some number crunching and careful consideration of all factors can you determine how your PPC ad schedule should proceed.

-We hope this insight has given you an exciting new direction to look for improvements in the way your marketing dollars are used.
+We hope this insight has given you an exciting new direction to look for improvements in the way your marketing budget is used.
 Good luck!

 This post was written by Ty Alea, Director of Search Marketing Product at Service Direct where he is responsible for creating and managing thousands of campaigns across local service industries for 1,000+ clients across North America.